As the summer fades and cool weather sets in, people with eczema often see an increase in symptoms because of:

 Use sun protection

 Summer might be over but there are still dangerous UV rays that can cause a sunburn or irritate your skin.
-Apply sunscreen every morning before leaving the house and reapply every few hours.
+Apply sunscreen every morning before leaving the house.

 Pay attention to fall allergens